gjcarew/tech_interview_questions/live/hop_skip_jump/README.md

 ```
 we would expect the result of the 'landing' method `landing(data)` to be square `12`.

+## Parameters

 The board will always be a rectangle, but the size of the board could vary.

+Arrays will always have at

 Complete the landing method in `lib/hop_skip_jump.rb` then check your results by running `rspec spec/hop_skip_jump_spec.rb`.